thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 1. We initiated the Dijiwan project around September 2010;
 1. We initiated the Dijiwan startup around September 2011;
-1. Dijiwan raised **0.5M€ in January 2011** to develop its business within a year;
+1. Dijiwan raised **0.5M€ in January 2011** from french public investors to develop its business within a year;
 1. Dijiwan started struggling to emit **paychecks in July 2012**;
-1. Dijiwan requested the bankruptcy protection in September 2012;
+1. Dijiwan requested the bankruptcy protection in September 2012.
-1. Dijiwan bankruptcy protection got accepted in December 2012;
-1. Dijiwan reached the **bankruptcy stage in March 2013**.

 Why writing that side of the story a year after the bankruptcy?
 Why not sooner?